CryptoHives/.github/ORG-OWNERSHIP.md

-﻿
+﻿# 🛡️ CryptoHives Foundation 🐝

-*The Keepers of the CryptoHives* is a collective authorship label representing the contributors to the *CryptoHives Foundation* projects.
+**The Keepers of the CryptoHives** is a collective authorship label representing the contributors to the **CryptoHives Foundation** projects.

-All rights are assigned to the *CryptoHives Foundation*.
+All rights are assigned to the **CryptoHives Foundation**.

 ---